mojumi-alt/rotee/README.md

 ## Rotate logfile after it reached a certain size (limiting logfile size)
     rotee -o output.log -m 5000 # Rotate once the logfile is 5kb

 The file size is specified in bytes.
-The [check frequency](#increase--decrease-trigger-file-polling-frequency) is used to determine how often the file size is check.
+The [check frequency](#increase--decrease-trigger-file-polling-frequency) is used to determine how often the file size is checked.
 If your logfile can grow very quickly (=hundreds of MB per second) it is recommended to adjust this parameter.

 ## Using a trigger file
 Setting up a trigger file for an external service to control rotate can be done like so: